ALL YOU NEED IS LOVE

 I didn’t see it but later on a giant pink octopus travelled down towards Whitehall and got kettled by police.

-On the Wednesday some of us came back and we walked around the different sites.
+back and we walked around the different sites.
 By St James Park we saw some ‘birds’ fly past while a young man entertained children by making huge bubbles.
 Just out of sight is a wooden frame with a young woman on top.
 In front of her is a crowd of people ‘holding the road’ and a cherry picker has been brought over to remove her.

 Later we came back to find an indomitable woman in a wheel chair who had fixed herself to the road with several people attached/glued on to her wheel chair.
 We helped put the blue plastic over to protect them from the rain.